How & When to Fertilize Desert Palms

 When shopping for fertilizer, you’ll notice there’s a ratio listed that looks like this: 8:4:8.
 This indicates the percentage by weight of the macronutrients nitrogen (N), phosphorus (P), and potassium (K).

-Palm fertilizers should have a ratio of 2:1:2 or 3:1:3 since palms need approximately three times as much nitrogen and potassium as they do phosphorous.
+Palm fertilizers should have a ratio of 2:1:2 or 3:1:3 since palms need approximately three times as much nitrogen and potassium as phosphorus.

-Unfortunately, you’ll find that many so-called palm fertilizers do not have this NPK ratio.
-Using a fertilizer with the proper balance of macronutrients is important!
+Unfortunately, many fertilizers marketed as palm fertilizers do not have this NPK ratio.
+Using a fertilizer with the proper balance of macronutrients is important.

 Like most non-native plants grown in the desert, they need extra nitrogen but not too much.
 Too much nitrogen can cause a potassium deficiency, which can be fatal.
 Palms grown in sandy soils (especially queen and date palms) are particularly susceptible to potassium deficiency.